Diversity and inclusion: best practices for companies

 3) Complete the cataloguing within 30 days of their pledge.

-Data that a company shares via this registration process include accessible entrances and bathrooms, broad anti-discrimination policies and community engagement at their place of business.
+Data that a company shares via this registration process include accessible entrances and bathrooms, broad anti-discriminatory diversity and inclusion best practices and policies as well as community engagement at their place of business.
 These information will enhance their company’s profile and any job ad they share throughout the Be Inclusive Job Network.

 Be Inclusive’s registration framework is built upon local building codes from the Building and Construction Authority (BCA), international best practice such as Bloomberg’s Gender Equality Index and Australian Workplace Equality Index.
 Our framework is vetted by a coalition of community partners across women, disability, age, LGBT and other diversity pillars.